Introduction

 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel that displays the glory of Christ, who is the image of God.
 (2 Corinthians 4:4, NIV)

-That truth, of about 2,000 years ago, remains the same today.
+That truth from about 2,000 years ago remains the same today.
 Folks need to open their eyes and see the Light.

 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.
 (2 Corinthians 4:16-18, NIV)